 The least shrew occupies a variety of habitats within the western portion of its range.
-The species inhabits riparian woodlands in southeast Colorado (Choate and Reed, 1988) and short grass prairie and mesic meadows in northeast Colorado (Fitzgerald et al., 1994).
+The species inhabits riparian woodlands in southeastern Colorado (Choate and Reed, 1988) and short grass prairie and mesic meadows in northeastern Colorado (Fitzgerald et al., 1994).
 Mesic areas with dense grass cover appear to represent primary habitat for this species in New Mexico.
-They occupy mesic meadows with willows (Salix goodingii) and cattails (Typha agustifolia) along the edge of Tucumcari Lake (Cully, 1983; Hoditschek et al., 1985).
-At Grulla National Wildlife Refuge, they were found in communities of alkali sacaton (Sporobous airoides), grama (Bouteloua sp.), and various forbs (Owen and Hamilton, 1986).
+They occupy mesic meadows with willows (Salix gooddingii) and cattails (Typha angustifolia) along the edge of Tucumcari Lake (Cully, 1983; Hoditschek et al., 1985).
+At Grulla National Wildlife Refuge, they were found in communities of alkali sacaton (Sporobolus airoides), grama (Bouteloua sp.), and various forbs (Owen and Hamilton, 1986).
+Frey (2005) found this species associated with saltgrass (Distichlis stricta) meadows and cattail/bulrush (Scirpus spp.) marshes, but also in mesic areas dominated by non-native grasses.

 Food habits of the least shrew are similar to other shrew species, and include insects, arthropods, and earthworms (Fitzgerald et al., 1994).
 Gestation takes 21 to 23 days, young are born blind and hairless, and weaning occurs about 21-23 days after birth (Fitzgerald et al., 1994).